RattyTheRatter/JellyRat/README.md

 # Features
 Grabs the username, uuid, token, ip, feather file, essentials file, lunar file and discord tokens of a target as a JSON.

 Apparently switching the feather or essential files with yours grants you infinite access to their account thanks to the refreshToken.
-(Unconfirmed, ask Annah#5795)

 Additionally, it stores a formatted session string ready to use with Token login mods